A guide on where to eat in Granada, Southern Spain and where to eat typical food from Granada, Andalusia

 Mimimi – C/ Pasaje del Profesor Sainz Cantero, 7 Local 1

-It is the perfect place to drink a delicious fresh juice combined with one of their tasty toasts.
-We strongly recommend you to order the tomato, olives and feta cheese slice of bread.
+It is the perfect place to drink delicious fresh juice combined with one of their tasty toasts.
+We strongly recommend you order the tomato, olives, and feta cheese slice of bread.

 Café 4 gatos – C/ Placeta Cruz Verde, 6

 It is one of the most popular places to have a traditional breakfast in Granada.
-Visiting this cafeteria offers you the possibility to enjoy some of the best tomato toasts of the region while enjoying unbeatable views of the Alhambra.
+Visiting this cafeteria offers you the possibility to enjoy some of the best Spanish tomato toast in the region while enjoying unbeatable views of the Alhambra.

 Café La Cala – C/ San Juan de Dios, 52